CenterForOpenScience/PyImpactStory/README.md

 Impact-Story
 ============

-Python library for Impact Story
+Python library for Impactstory.
+Parses provided JSON file for a given Impactstory user to extract publication information and metric data.